The future of AutoTech by Shiva, CEO of Pitstop

 The connected vehicle will mimic the proliferation of the internet on top of desktop/laptop computers in the 2000s.
 There will be complex networks of integrated solutions that will enable a world of secure AI-driven applications that optimize vehicles for traffic, efficiency, power consumption/energy harvesting, user experience improvements amongst others.
 This is really when the vehicle will be a smartphone on wheels.
 The push to 5G will help make this conversion happen as it delivers better economics of data transfer.

-5. The lifestyle of North Americans will no longer be centered around the purchase of a car and daily commute.
+5. The lifestyle of North Americans will no longer be centred around the purchase of a car and daily commute.

 Unless you’re in a core metropolitan city the only way to travel in North America is by car that you purchased.
 Amazon deliveries, Uber, and Lyft have shifted this paradigm as it presents a new option for transportation and gaining access to mobility.
 However, most of our commute or leisure travel depends on vehicle ownership today.